Parrot023/Pinball-automation/README.md

 - Arduino used: Arduino nano

+- Sensors used: TCRT5000 Module

 ## To do

 - ~~Put pull down resistor on multi sensor board~~
 - Find a solution so that you dont accidentally place sensor incorrectly into multi sensor board
 - Find a solution to the sensors activating each other
+- Try out other IR senors (Maybe they are rated for longer distances)

 ## Log: